 Asked and Answered: 3.1

 There is a ten-foot long alcove in our lower-level hallway — we call it the gallery.
 This is the one place in our house I can hang whatever I want (i.e., my own art) and switch it out whenever I want.
 To facilitate this, I installed a hanging system — basically a slotted rail mounted near the ceiling, with sliding wires and height-adjustable hooks.
-These systems cost more than you think they should, but AS Hanging offers some more affordable ones.
-(You’re welcome for the free plug, AS Hanging.)
+These systems cost more than you think they should (just search hanging systems to see which company is currently paying Google the most money to promote their wares).

 I was a bit surprised when I hung my first piece and saw how far forward it tilted (photo at right).
 It was not intuitive to me why hanging a fairly light 12″ x 16″ frame on a long wire should cause it to tilt so much.
 So naturally I googled it.